UN: Bodies of at least 6 migrants found on Libyan coast

 In a Wednesday press conference Ahmed al-Mosmari, the LNA spokesman said their forces had shot down an Italian drone near the city of Tarhouna, a town about 40 miles (60 kilometers) south of Tripoli.

 In response, the office of Italy’s Joint Chief of Staffs issued a statement Wednesday affirming that an Italian drone crashed in Libyan territory while it was on a mission to support efforts aimed at stemming migrant sea crossings.
-He added that the plane was following a flight plan that had been communicated in advance to Libyan authorities.
+The statement added that the plane was following a flight plan that had been communicated in advance to Libyan authorities.

 Since 2015, Libya has been divided between two governments, in the east and the west.
 In April, the LNA launched an offensive to capture Tripoli from the U.N.-backed government.
 While the LNA enjoys the support of France, Russia and Key Arab countries, the Tripoli-based government is backed by Italy, Turkey and Qatar.